What Will You Study

 Lancaster’s History and Politics degree is taught collaboratively between our Department of History and our Department of Politics, Philosophy and Religion.
 It gives you the opportunity to develop knowledge, political insight and specialist skills alongside students and scholars who share your passion and interests.

-You’ll be able to select complementary courses from each department.
-So, for example, in History you can study the political and cultural history of the United States while exploring foreign policy of the United States since 1945 in your Politics courses.
+You’ll be able to select complementary modules from each department.
+So, for example, in History you may choose to study the political and cultural history of the United States while exploring Government and Politics of the United States in your Politics courses.

 - Economics and International Relations : BA Hons